How to Build an MVP App in 2021 (Easy 5-Step Guide)

 - Doing Your Market Research

 Often proposals do not meet the requirements of the market.
 Make sure it meets the needs of the target users before you start an idea and start an MVP creation phase.
-Conduct surveys because the more you have, the more chances you have of succeeding.
+Conduct surveys because the more you know, the more chances you have of succeeding.
 Also, don’t forget to see what your rivals sell and how you can differentiate your product concept.

 - Expressing Your Business Idea